panda3d/panda3d-docs/programming/advanced-loading/multifiles.rst

 It is possible to have a multifile where different subfiles have different encryption, but you will not be able to mount it with the VirtualFileSystem or use it with the multify tool.
-To mount an encrypted file using the VirtualFileSystem, pass the password as parameter to the :meth:`~.VirtualFileSystem.mount()` method:
+To mount an encrypted file using the virtual file system, pass the password as parameter to the :meth:`~.VirtualFileSystem.mount()` method:

 .. only:: python